Life, Biology, and Capitalism

 The first is to implicitly or explicitly assert that matter cannot be aware.
 This is easily refuted.
 Are you, the reader, aware?
 Are you composed of matter?
 The answer to both questions is yes, so matter can be aware.
 No further proof is required.
 The only interesting question is where this awareness first arises – at the sub-cellular, cellular, or multicellular level.

 Another method used to defend the mechanistic view of life is to disguise awareness as something that plays the same role but goes by a different name.
 A past favorite was stimulus-response, whereas the modern preference is for information processing.
 The core idea here, as stated by physicist Paul Davies, is that information is like energy in that it has, "... the ability to animate matter.
 Patterns of information flow can literally take on a life of their own, surging through cells, swirling around brains and networking across ecosystems and societies, displaying their own systematic dynamics."
 But Davies never convincingly explains how this "literally" happens, and I don't see how he could.
 Information is not a real force like energy, and in the absence of awareness there can be data, but no information.
-Davies also makes a serious conceptual error in failing to distinguishing between life, which is an attribute of matter, and a living organism, which displays this property.
+Davies also makes a serious conceptual error in failing to distinguish between life, which is an attribute of matter, and a living organism, which possesses this property.

 The third method used to counter awareness is the most prevalent.
 This is to present evolution as the explanation for everything that occurs in living systems, thereby making awareness and volition superfluous.
 In this perspective the cell is construed as an intricate machine that arose through a series of blind evolutionary steps and operates in lockstep fashion without an explicit coordinating agent.
 This is barely conceivable, but it is especially implausible today because we understand the advantages of embedded intelligence.
 A modern thermostat, for example, doesn’t achieve its sophistication by elaborating on the mechanical structure of the past, but by replacing it with software – that is, embedded human intelligence.
 Why wouldn’t nature adopt the same approach?
 Why wouldn’t awareness be employed for coordination purposes to keep cell complexity within manageable limits?
 Evolution would still play a critical role, but it would not be burdened with explaining a vast array of stunningly complex tasks.